samvid25/Captive-Portal-Auto-Login/README.md

  $ chmod +x login
 ```

-Now whenever you want to log-on, use `./login` to automatically log-on.
+Now whenever you want to log-on, use `./login`.
 If you want to add the script to your PATH:
 ```
  $ sudo cp login /usr/local/bin